quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning/2rla_part21_23ptl9.7Nonline.md

 ---

 #### Semi-linear Units in Feedforward ANNs
 Background context: The passage mentions that units in feedforward ANNs are typically semi-linear, meaning they compute a weighted sum of their input signals and then apply a nonlinear activation function to produce the unit’s output.
-Commonly used activation functions include S-shaped or sigmoid functions like the logistic function \(f(x) = \frac{1}{1 + e^{-x}}\).
+Commonly used activation functions include S-shaped or sigmoid functions like the logistic function $f(x) = \frac{1}{1 + e^{-x}}$.

 :p What is an example of a semi-linear unit in feedforward ANNs?
 ??x